 JESUS ON THE LAW!

-Jesus declared that He had not come to abolish the Law or the Prophets but to fulfill them (Mt.5: 17).
-Why then do so many Christians believe that they are exempt from the Law?
-Jesus opposed only that part of the legal system that had replaced the Law and the Word of God with traditions (Jn.7: 19).
+Jesus declared that He had not come to abolish the Law or the Prophets but to fulfill them (Matthew 5:17).
+Why then, do so many Christians believe that they are exempt from the Law?
+Jesus opposed only that part of the legal system that had replaced the Law and the Word of God with traditions (John 7:19).
 Their traditions and wrong application of the Sabbath Law and rituals placed Jesus outside Jewish legalism.
-One could rescue an animal on the Sabbath but not heal a human being (Mt.12: 11-12).
+One could rescue an animal on the Sabbath, but not heal a human being (Matthew 12:11-12).

-There is a sharp distinction between the Jewish Law and the Ten Commandments (Mt.5: 19).
-The Law (Nomos or Thorah) was the Pentateuch and it contained the Ten Commandments (entole, mazuh), only they had taken a back seat to rituals and traditions (Mt.15: 1-9).
-The name Moses was synonymous with the Law (Jn.5: 46).
+There is a sharp distinction between the Jewish Law and the Ten Commandments (Matthew 5:19).
+The Law (Nomos or Thorah) was the Pentateuch and it contained the Ten Commandments (entole, mazuh), only they had taken a back seat to rituals and traditions (Matthew 15:1-9).
+The name Moses was synonymous with the Law (John 5:46).
 The Prophets, in addition to the major and minor prophets, were scattered in Samuel, Kings and Chronicles.
 The Psalms were basically David’s.
-Together, Jesus referred to them as the Scriptures (graphas Jn.5: 39).
+Together, Jesus referred to them as the Scriptures (graphas John 5:39).
 What then did Jesus come to fulfill?
-His arrival and mission fulfilled the predictions of the Law and the Prophets (Lk.4: 17-21; Mt.11: 9-14; Jn.1: 29-34).
+His arrival and mission fulfilled the predictions of the Law and the Prophets (Luke 4:17-21; Matthew 11:9-14; John 1:29-34).

-Concerning the Big Ten, Jesus regarded them as essential for His followers being in the Kingdom on earth (Mt.5: 19-20).
+Concerning the Big Ten Commandments, Jesus regarded them as essential for His followers being in the Kingdom on earth (Matthew 5:19-20).
 A young noble man asked how he could earn eternal life and Jesus specifically asked whether he had obeyed the Commandments.
-Jesus mentioned murder, adultery, stealing, false testimony, honoring parents and loving a neighbor (Mt.19: 16-19).
-The Pharisees no longer honored their parents and their tradition nullified the Word of God (Mt.15: 1-6).
+Jesus mentioned murder, adultery, stealing, false testimony, honoring parents, and loving a neighbor (Matthew 19:16-19).
+The Pharisees no longer honored their parents and their tradition nullified the Word of God (Matthew 15:1-6).
 The same was true of marriage.
-Divorce was an option for Moses but not for God (Mt.19: 3-9; Ex.20: 14, 17).
-A person that loved a neighbor as much as God or him/her self was not far from the kingdom (Mk.12: 28-34; Mt.22: 34-40).
-And so was the stranger that went out of his way to care for another stranger (Lk.10: 25-37).
-Love for one self was greatest when one laid down a life for others (Jn.15: 13).
-And that was the command Jesus wanted his followers to practice (Jn.13: 34; 14: 15; 15: 14-17).
-In that sense, He wanted Christians to go beyond the Big Ten (Mt.5: 17-48).
-The followers of Christ are not exempt from the Big Ten; rather, they, like their Lord, must practice forgiveness, mercy, justice, righteousness and a host of additional things.
-Far too many just want to get by, just by their skin on their teeth (Mt.5: 19-20).
+Divorce was an option for Moses, but not for God (Matthew 19:3-9; Exodus 20:14, 17).
+A person that loved a neighbor as much as God or him/her self was not far from the Kingdom (Mark 12:28-34; Matthew 22:34-40).
+And so was the stranger that went out of his way to care for another stranger (Luke 10:25-37).
+Love for one self was greatest when one laid down a life for others (John 15:13).
+And that was the command Jesus wanted his followers to practice (John 13:34; 14:15; 15:14-17).
+In that sense, He wanted Christians to go beyond the Big Ten Commandments (Matthew 5:17-48).
+The followers of Christ are not exempt from the Big Ten Commandments; rather, they, like their Lord, must practice forgiveness, mercy, justice, righteousness, and a host of additional things.
+Far too many just want to get by, just by their skin on their teeth (Matthew 5:19-20).
 Jesus came to fulfill the Law, dare we to disobey it?